NEWS RELEASE: Highway 85, the Theodore Roosevelt Expressway

 Day 5 (Watford City/Williston)

 Fuel up with biscuits and gravy at Little Missouri Grille or grab a coffee at Door 204.
 Before continuing your trip, visit Long X Trading Post and Pioneer Museum to see how large a 17,000-pound petrified tree stump really is.
 Heading almost to the Montana state line, stroll across the converted Fairview Lift Bridge over the Yellowstone River to the entrance of the Cartwright Tunnel, the only tunnel in North Dakota and no longer in use.
-Then proceed toward Williston where you’ll stop at Fort Union Trading Post National Historic Sites where traders and Native Americans did business peacefully in the 1800s.
+Then proceed toward Williston where you’ll stop at Fort Union Trading Post National Historic Site where traders and Native Americans did business peacefully in the 1800s.
 Nearby Fort Buford was the site of Sitting Bull’s surrender years after the Battle of the Little Bighorn and adjacent Missouri-Yellowstone Confluence Interpretive Center details the importance of the two great rivers to the area.
 That evening, take your pick of beef, duck, elk, lamb, seafood or just plain burgers for dinner at Eleven Restaurant and Lounge.
 Overnight at Hawthorn Suites.

 Option: When leaving Watford City, travel east about 40 miles to New Town and the new MHA Interpretive Center, a museum preserving the culture of the Mandan, Hidatsa and Arikara tribes.
 4 Bears Casino offers yacht excursions on Lake Sakakawea.